asterisk-icon

 What is the purpose of a foreign ID?

 A foreign ID identifies a worker’s immigration status and work eligibility.
-As an employer, it allows you to perform proper background checks and maintain hiring compliance.
+For employers, it supports background checks and ensures hiring compliance.

-Foreign IDs are also official forms of identification.
-For a nonimmigrant worker, they may offer access to banks, travel, and other government services that require identification.
+Foreign IDs also function as official identification.
+For foreign nationals, they may provide access to banking, travel, and government services that require proof of identity.

 How do foreign IDs impact global hiring?

-Foreign IDs are most useful during recruiting and onboarding.
-By determining if a candidate is legally authorized to work in your country, they help you recruit global talent compliantly.
+Foreign IDs are most relevant during recruiting and onboarding.
+They help employers confirm whether a candidate is legally authorized to work in a given country.

-Foreign IDs also help HR maintain proper employment records.
-In the US, verifying and recording employee identity and work permit information is a crucial employer task.
+Foreign IDs also help HR teams maintain accurate employment and immigration records.
+In many countries, employers must verify and retain documentation confirming identity and work authorization.

-Deel can help you manage this task compliantly by screening all your candidates in advance.
-Our global in-house experts handle hiring, onboarding, and ongoing visa support across 150+ countries.
+Deel can help you manage this process compliantly by screening candidates in advance.
+Our global experts handle hiring, onboarding, and ongoing visa support across 150+ countries.

 Does the US issue a foreign ID?